Paul Ritter: Career

 Ritter's screen work included roles in Nowhere Boy, the 2007 television serial Instinct, the comedy drama Pulling and the role of Pistol in Henry IV, Part II and Henry V in BBC Two's cycle of William Shakespeare's history plays, The Hollow Crown; The Daily Telegraph described Ritter as "an actor who is surely destined for greatness very soon.
 His Pistol conveyed perfectly the shock of a man who reluctantly had left behind the rowdy cheer of Eastcheap, and found himself in middle age contemplating the melancholy of a medieval autumn."
 Ritter also played comic actor Eric Sykes in Tommy Cooper: Not Like That, Like This and took a lead role in BBC One's 2014 serialised Cold War spy drama, The Game.

 From 2005 to 2006, Ritter played Otis Gardiner in the original Royal National Theatre production of Helen Edmundson's Coram Boy, for which he was nominated for an Olivier Award.
 He was nominated for a Tony Award in 2009 for his role in The Norman Conquests.
 In 2012, he appeared as the protagonist's father in the stage version of Mark Haddon's novel The Curious Incident of the Dog in the Night-Time at the National Theatre and in 2013 as John Major in the premiere of Peter Morgan's The Audience.

 He appeared in the first three series (2011-13) of British crime drama Vera, as pathologist Dr. Billy Cartwright.
 He also appeared in a main role as Anatoly Dyatlov, the deputy chief engineer, in the HBO and Sky Max miniseries Chernobyl.
 Ritter's performance in the latter was critically acclaimed.

 From 2011 to 2020, Ritter starred as Martin Goodman in the Channel 4 comedy series, Friday Night Dinner.
 For this role, he received a posthumous nomination at the 2021 British Academy Television Awards for the Best Male Comedy Performance.

-Ritter's final performance was in the movie Operation Mincemeat as Bentley Purchase.
+Ritter's final performance was in the 2021 film Operation Mincemeat as Bentley Purchase.
 The film was released posthumously and was dedicated to his memory.

 Personal life and death

 In 1996, Ritter married Polly Radcliffe, a research fellow at King's College London.
 He lived in Faversham, Kent.
 He had two sons, Frank and Noah.

 Ritter died of a brain tumour on 5 April 2021, aged 54, in his home, surrounded by his family.
-Long-time friend Stephen Mangan tweeted: "Trying to find a way to talk about Paul Ritter and struggling.
+His friend, Stephen Mangan, tweeted "Trying to find a way to talk about Paul Ritter and struggling.
 My friend since we were students together.
 So much talent and it shone from him even as a teenager.
 I was so lucky to know him and lucky too to work with him many times over the years.
 Wonderful man."
 Fellow Friday Night Dinner cast members also paid tribute.
 A tenth anniversary retrospective of Friday Night Dinner aired on 28 May 2021.